dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Love who you are, embrace who you are.
-Love yourself.**
+**It's not who you are that holds you back, it's who you think you're not.**

-Lilly Singh
+Anonymous